burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 - Polymorphic - 2-4 IC
 - Megamorphic - >5 IC

 While V8 decides if function should be optimized, it check current function state.
 Only two of them can be optimized: Monomorphic and Polymorphic.
 Reaching 5 ICs V8 basically means **_"I have no idea what I'm going, so call it a day"_**.
 At this point **TurboFan** is not going to store anything into IC, instead it fall back to global cache.
-Usually it doesn't matter if your function is Megamorphic, but if that function runs very often you might thing about optimizing it by reducing number of different shapes it accepts.
+Usually it doesn't matter if your function is Megamorphic, but if that function runs very often you might think about optimizing it by reducing a number of different shapes it accepts.

 ## Back to our function